x3haloed/peer-deploy/README.md

 ```bash
 realm --role dev --role darwin --role arm64
 ```
-The agent exposes metrics, logs, and web management on `http://127.0.0.1:9920`.
-When running `realm manage`, a random high port is chosen to avoid conflicts with a local agent.
+The agent exposes metrics and logs on `http://127.0.0.1:9920`.
+The management web UI is launched separately via `realm manage` and will print a local URL (random high port) to the console.

 On startup, the agent prints a copy‑pastable libp2p multiaddr to stdout, for example: